libsdl-org/SDL/README-SDL.txt

 Please distribute this file with the SDL runtime environment:

-The Simple DirectMedia Layer (SDL for short) is a cross-platform library designed to make it easy to write multi-media software, such as games and emulators.
+The Simple DirectMedia Layer (SDL for short) is a cross-platform library designed to make it easy to write multi-media software, such as games, video players and emulators.

 The Simple DirectMedia Layer library source code is available from: http://www.libsdl.org/